-WELTbewusst - the Guided Tour of the Topics Sustainable Consumption and Globalization
+WELTbewusst – the Guided Tour on Sustainable Consumption and Globalization

 Straight through the city center, on the international tracks of our consumption – together with you, we want to discover how greatly globalization has long been a part of everyday life.
 We follow the tracks of everyday consumer goods, which often travel around the world before making it to the store around the corner.
 We want to show the alternatives that are available to us as consumers and how we can exert an influence on worldwide companies through our behaviour.
 It would be best that we discover all of this together with one WELTbewusst (WORLDaware) guided tour, directly in the shopping district of your city.
 Sustainable consumption certainly doesn’t change the whole world, but it is part of a change and can therefore make a big difference for humans and the environment.

 You surf the Internet, watch MTV, listen to hip hop, practice capoeira, eat sushi or hamburgers, wear jeans and drink coke?
 Then you are at the centre of the matter.
 Under globalization, one understands the process of increasing international integration.
 In addition, world trade, international politics, the exchange of cultures and, for example, the globalization of environmental problems in the form of climate change are counted as well.
 Consumption designates our expenditure of things such as food and clothes.
 Our consumption is naturally affected by our needs and the money that is available to us.
 It is also affected by advertisements.
 And young people are a target group that is particularly liked for three main reasons: They are relatively easy to influence, they already have their own money and they are the customers of tomorrow.